Gerolf of Holland: Doubts about the founding of the House of Holland

-Only since the late nineteenth century is Gerolf regarded as the founder of the House of Holland.
+Only since the late nineteenth century has Gerolf been regarded as the founder of the House of Holland.
 This is based on a poem composed around 1120.
 It locates the tombs where members of the house were interred.
-The poem begins with: "The first Dirk, brother of Waldger was a glorious man ..."
-In another work Waldger is named: "Waldgarius Freso, Gerulfi filius", which translates as: "Waldger the Frisian, son of Gerolf".
+The poem begins with "The first Dirk, brother of Waldger was a glorious man ..."
+In another work Waldger is named "Waldgarius Freso, Gerulfi filius", which translates as "Waldger the Frisian, son of Gerolf".

 However, it appears unusual that, following the death of Gerolf, the eldest son Waldger received Teisterbant, while the younger brother Dirk inherited the comital title, although the title wasn't necessarily inheritable, but often rather by appointment.
 Also surprising is that Waldger's eldest son was named Radboud and a possible second son (or other relation) of his was named Hatto.
 It was customary in those days, that the eldest son received the name of his father's father.
 It is therefore thought that Gerolf was not the father but the foster-father of Waldger and Dirk.
 Filius in this case meaning foster-son.

 The most likely candidate for the biological father of Dirk and Waldger is Redbad II, prince of the Frisians.
 Waldger's nickname Freso may also be indicative of this origin.
 This prince Radboud fell in battle in 874, while repelling a Viking incursion together with Reginar "Longneck" (Count of Maasgau, later Duke of Lorraine).
 At this time Dirk and Waldger were still infants.
 It is further speculated that because Gerolf's sister may have been Dirk and Waldger's mother, her brother acted as her children's guardian after their father had been killed.
 While Dirk and Waldger were still minors, Gerolf, as guardian, presumably was then appointed count of the threatened area to protect it from the Vikings.
 Later on, after Gerolf had died without leaving any sons of his own, Dirk then inherited the fief or was appointed as its next count.
 Possibly Waldger may have received (the properties in) Teisterbant because this was an allodium of the family, the comital title and territories being an imperial appointment.

 Yet another possibility is that Dirk was called Waldger's brother because one of them was married to the other's sister (i.e. Gerolf's daughter, making him a son-in-law of Gerolf's).
 Alternatively, Gerolf may have simply been, as is often assumed, the father of Dirk.
 The reason that Dirk and not (the elder) Waldger was appointed count is possibly also Waldger's feud with Eberhard of Hamaland, the newly appointed Margrave of Frisia, whom he murdered in 898.